Jargueta1/INST447-Code/README.md

 ## functions -- Not finalize

-    rainy_days()
+    rainy_days() -- Done
         Gets the date for the days that it rained will return a list containing datetime objects for rainy days rain_streaks()
-        Get the streaks of how many days it rained back to back will return a dictionary with keys for the number of rows that it rained and values will be the days normalize()
+        Get the streaks of how many days it rained back to back will return a dictionary with keys for the number of rows that it rained and values will be the days normalize() -- done
         Gets normal values for all of attributes and takes out outliers will return a duple of normal values and outliers rain_by_month()
         Will return a summary of rain by months graph of how much it rained each month tier list of how much it rained per month average rain per month
-    snow_by_month()
-        Will return a summary of rain by months graph of how much it rained each month tier list of how much it rained per month average rain per month
     wind_by_month()
-        Will return a summary of rain by months graph of how much it rained each month tier list of how much it rained per month average rain per month
+        Will return a summary of wind speed  by months graph of how much it rained each month tier list of how much it rained per month average rain per month
+    Temperature_by_month()
+       graph of how much it rained each month tier list of how much it rained per month average rain per month

+    wind_by_month()
+        Will return a summary of wind speed  by months graph of how much  each month
+            tier list of how much per month average  per month
+    solarenergy_by_month()
+        Will return a summary of solarenergy speed  by months graph of how much  each month
+            tier list of how much per month average  per month

 ## ML functions() -- Not finalize
     train()